chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "getDependencies lists raw EP strings not available in this SDK, causing unresolved EP errors.", "PROJECT NOTE": "In settings/ImportsProjectViewConfigurable.getDependencies, avoid raw EP ids like 'Pythonid.*' or 'com.intellij.lang.psiStructureViewFactory'; remove them or use available EP_NAME constants from the SDK/Python plugin only.", "NEW INSTRUCTION": "WHEN getDependencies lists unresolved EP strings THEN replace with valid EP_NAME constants or remove entries"
 }

+[2025-12-30 15:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Unresolved imports and invalid API usage in provider", "ROOT CAUSE": "The implementation used wrong/missing SDK classes and tried to mutate AutoImportQuickFix candidates; also relied on a suspend PyProjectToml API.", "PROJECT NOTE": "In this project, filter auto-imports via PyUnresolvedReferenceQuickFixProvider.addImportCandidates instead of mutating existing fixes; use com.intellij.codeInspection.LocalQuickFix and avoid suspend PyProjectToml.findFile by reading pyproject.toml via VFS/ProjectFileIndex.", "NEW INSTRUCTION": "WHEN filtering auto-import candidates THEN override addImportCandidates and pre-filter before fixes exist"
+}

+[2025-12-30 15:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Unresolved references and suspend API misuse", "ROOT CAUSE": "The new provider used incorrect/missing SDK classes and called a suspend function outside a coroutine (e.g., wrong LocalQuickFix import, PyPsiPackageUtil not present, PyProjectToml.findFile is suspend).", "PROJECT NOTE": "Use com.intellij.codeInspection.LocalQuickFix; avoid calling PyProjectToml.findFile suspend directly; confirm available Python SDK utilities (e.g., PythonPackageManager) and that AutoImportQuickFix candidates are mutable before filtering.", "NEW INSTRUCTION": "WHEN importing IntelliJ/Python SDK classes THEN grep SDK/repo to confirm package names and signatures"
+}

+[2025-12-30 15:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Unresolved SDK classes and invalid API usage", "ROOT CAUSE": "The new provider used non-existent or wrong-package SDK symbols and a suspend-only PyProjectToml API, and attempted to mutate immutable AutoImportQuickFix candidates.", "PROJECT NOTE": "Use com.intellij.codeInspection.LocalQuickFix (not codeInsight.intention); AutoImportQuickFix.candidates is not mutable—filter in a PyUnresolvedReferenceQuickFixProvider.addImportCandidates override; PyProjectToml.findFile is suspend in this SDK—locate pyproject.toml via ProjectFileIndex/Module roots and parse synchronously.", "NEW INSTRUCTION": "WHEN compile shows unresolved IntelliJ/Python SDK symbols THEN search SDK for correct packages and adapt API usage"
+}

+[2025-12-30 15:40] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Used unavailable classes and suspend API signatures", "ROOT CAUSE": "The implementation assumed SDK classes/methods (LocalQuickFix import, PyProjectToml API, PyPsiPackageUtil, mutable AutoImportQuickFix.candidates) that don’t exist or differ in this SDK.", "PROJECT NOTE": "Use com.intellij.codeInspection.LocalQuickFix (not codeInsight.intention); verify PyUnresolvedReferenceQuickFixProvider and PyPsiPackageUtil exist via grep; PyProjectToml.findFile appears suspend—use non-suspend access (or simple TOML parse via PSI/VFS) and avoid mutating AutoImportQuickFix candidates directly.", "NEW INSTRUCTION": "WHEN relying on SDK types or methods THEN grep codebase/SDK to confirm packages and signatures" }

+[2025-12-30 15:42] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Unresolved refs and wrong API for import quick-fix filtering", "ROOT CAUSE": "Used incorrect classes/methods (wrong LocalQuickFix import, mutated AutoImportQuickFix.candidates, and called suspend PyProjectToml APIs) instead of the proper provider entrypoint.", "PROJECT NOTE": "In this repo, filter auto-imports by overriding PyUnresolvedReferenceQuickFixProvider.addImportCandidates(reference, name, quickFix) and decide which candidates to add; do not try to mutate AutoImportQuickFix.candidates.
+LocalQuickFix is com.intellij.codeInspection.LocalQuickFix.", "NEW INSTRUCTION": "WHEN implementing HideTransientImportProvider THEN override addImportCandidates and filter before adding candidates"
+}

+[2025-12-30 15:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Unresolved references and suspend API misuse in provider", "ROOT CAUSE": "The new provider uses wrong IntelliJ/Python imports and calls suspend PyProjectToml APIs from non‑coroutine code.", "PROJECT NOTE": "Import LocalQuickFix from com.intellij.codeInspection; do not call suspend PyProjectToml.findFile/parse in synchronous code.", "NEW INSTRUCTION": "WHEN compiler reports unresolved IntelliJ API symbols THEN fix import packages and avoid suspend calls"
+}

+[2025-12-30 15:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved IDE SDK classes and APIs after edit", "ROOT CAUSE": "Wrong package imports and use of unavailable/suspend APIs for this SDK caused unresolved symbols.", "PROJECT NOTE": "Import LocalQuickFix from com.intellij.codeInspection; avoid suspend PyProjectToml.findFile and Result.getOrNull; verify exact Python plugin package names (e.g., PyUnresolvedReferenceQuickFixProvider, PyPsiPackageUtil) against this SDK.", "NEW INSTRUCTION": "WHEN unresolved IDE classes appear after import THEN verify package names and replace with SDK-correct ones"
+}

+[2025-12-30 15:44] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved references to IDE/Python SDK classes", "ROOT CAUSE": "Wrong/inexistent API imports and signatures were used (e.g., LocalQuickFix package, PyProjectToml APIs, PyPsiPackageUtil), which are not available in this SDK version.", "PROJECT NOTE": "Use com.intellij.codeInspection.LocalQuickFix (not codeInsight.intention); verify Python plugin APIs present in this project before use; avoid suspend-only PyProjectToml APIs and unknown parse().getOrNull().
+Prefer PythonPackageManager for package data.", "NEW INSTRUCTION": "WHEN unresolved reference errors list platform classes THEN verify SDK packages and replace unavailable APIs"
+}

+[2025-12-30 16:05] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved Python extension points in getDependencies", "ROOT CAUSE": "ImportsProjectViewConfigurable.getDependencies references EP ids not available in this SDK.", "PROJECT NOTE": "Configurable.getDependencies should return known BaseExtensionPointName constants or be omitted; raw strings like 'Pythonid.*' are not resolvable here.", "NEW INSTRUCTION": "WHEN getDependencies lists unknown EP ids THEN remove override or use available EP_NAME constants" }

+[2025-12-30 20:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "runtime",
+    "TOOL": "HideTransientImportProvider.filterTransientCandidates",
+    "ERROR": "Attempted removeIf on unmodifiable import candidates list", "ROOT CAUSE": "AutoImportQuickFix.getCandidates returns an unmodifiable list, so in-place removal fails.", "PROJECT NOTE": "In imports/HideTransientImportProvider.kt (around lines 24, 35), avoid mutating fix.getCandidates(); build a filtered mutable list and update via a setter/replacement API or recreate/remove the fix when empty.", "NEW INSTRUCTION": "WHEN candidates list is unmodifiable THEN build filtered list and replace candidates via API" }

+[2025-12-30 20:25] - Updated by Junie - Error analysis
+{
+    "TYPE": "runtime error",
+    "TOOL": "HideTransientImportProvider",
+    "ERROR": "Mutated an unmodifiable candidates list",
+    "ROOT CAUSE": "AutoImportQuickFix.getCandidates() returns an unmodifiable list, so removeIf throws.", "PROJECT NOTE": "In PyCharm SDK, import candidate lists returned by AutoImportQuickFix are unmodifiable.
+Filter candidates by creating a new list and replacing the fix (if API allows) or avoid mutating and instead only add filtered candidates via PyImportCandidateProvider.", "NEW INSTRUCTION": "WHEN filtering AutoImportQuickFix candidates THEN do not mutate list; create filtered list and replace fix"
+}